bituq/KleinProject/README.md

 # Klein
-A declarative UI Library made for Roblox LUAU.
+A declarative UI Library made for Roblox.
 Klein strives to be lightweight, asynchronous, and intuitive.
 This project is currently in very early stages. **It is unstable, so do not use it in your projects yet.**

 ### Why Klein?